wlzerd/Ai-trade/README.md

 # Ai-trade

 This project provides a simple example of fetching stock data from Yahoo Finance and displaying it on the web.
+The `/stock/<ticker>` page now renders an interactive Plotly chart with selectable time periods and chart types (line or candlestick) similar to options found in trading apps.

 ## Requirements